Thoughts on Operational Responsibility[ for Software Engineers]

 re·spon·si·ble: having an obligation to do something, or having control over or care for someone, as part of one's job or role.

-What does operational responsibility look like, practically, for a software developer?
+What does operational responsibility look like, practically, for an engineer?

 - Developers must understand the demands their application will place on resources and collaborate with Operations to prepare and maintain a healthy production environment.
 This includes capacity planning.

-- For any web application or web service, there is a developer with production access available 24/7 to deal with issues related to their application–even if that application doesn't have a 24/7 SLA.3
+- For any web application or web service, there is an engineer with production access available 24/7 to deal with issues related to their application–even if that application doesn't have a 24/7 SLA.3

-- All developers with production access make contact information available (cell phone or functional equivalent) to Ops and other Development teams.
+- All engineers with production access make contact information available (cell phone or functional equivalent) to Ops and other Development teams.

 What if I get an alert and it turns out to be a network/disk/hardware problem I can't personally solve?
 Can I just go back to bed